-In the goodwill impairment test of ASG Group Limited, Planit Test Management Solutions Pty Ltd and Australian Investment Exchange Limited, the recoverable amount was calculated based on value in use.
+In the goodwill impairment test of Core BTS, Inc., NRI Australia Limited, Planit Test Management Solutions Pty Ltd and Australian Investment Exchange Limited, the recoverable amount was calculated based on value in use.
 The value in use was calculated by discounting projected cash flows based on a business plan approved by management and growth rate after the business plan to the present value.
 A business plan is prepared for a period of up to five years, in principle, reflecting management's assessment of future trends in the industry and past data and considering external and internal information.

-The growth rate is determined by considering the inflation rate, etc. of the market in each region to which the CGU belongs (1.8% and 2.0% for the previous fiscal year and the current fiscal year, respectively).
+The growth rate is determined by considering the inflation rate and the risk-free rate etc. of the market in each region to which the CGU belongs (2.0% and 3.3% to 3.8% for the previous fiscal year and the current fiscal year, respectively).

-The discount rate is calculated based on the weighted average capital cost (WACC) of the CGU (8.5% after tax and 11.6% before tax for the previous fiscal year, and 7.0% to 8.5% after tax and 8.9% to 11.5% before tax for the current fiscal year).
+The discount rate is calculated based on the weighted average capital cost (WACC) of the CGU (7.0% to 8.5% after tax and 8.9% to 11.5% before tax for the previous fiscal year, and 7.5% to 8.5% after tax and 9.3% to 10.9% before tax for the current fiscal year).